Sanofi-IADC/konviw/docs/usage.md

 ## Turn pages into online web presentations

-You can mix content that will be visible into slides and content which will stay visible only in the page mode.
+You can mix content that will be visible into slides and content that will stay visible only in the page mode.
+This is a great way to build pages that serves simultaneously the purpose of documentation and presentation when you have to talk about it.

 Every slide is contained within the frame of a Confluence macro `Page Properties` like in the following example: